Exopy/exopy/docs/source/dev_guide/tasks.rst

 - 'instruments': This only apply to tasks using an instrument.
 In this attribute, the supported driver should be listed.
 Note that if a driver is supported through the use of an interface the driver should be listed in the interface and not in the task.
+Driver should be listed by specifying their id ie top_package.class_name.
 - 'dependencies' : If the task has rutime dependencies other than instruments the ids of the corresponding analysers should be listed here.